awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 **Note**
 Scaling storage for Amazon RDS for Microsoft SQL Server DB instances is supported only for General Purpose SSD or Provisioned IOPS SSD storage types\.

 To monitor the amount of free storage for your DB instance so you can respond when necessary, we recommend that you create an Amazon CloudWatch alarm\.
-For more information on setting CloudWatch alarms, see [Using Amazon RDS Event Notification](USER_Events.md)\.
+For more information on setting CloudWatch alarms, see [Using CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/AlarmThatSendsEmail.html)\.

 In most cases, scaling storage doesn't require any outage and doesn't degrade performance of the server\.
 After you modify the storage size for a DB instance, the status of the DB instance is **storage\-optimization**\.
 The DB instance is fully operational after a storage modification\.